-Dr. Jennifer Vanderhart is a Managing Director at Intensity.
-As a Ph.D. and economist based in Washington, D.C., she provides a range of services, including litigation support services and economic consulting.
-Dr. Vanderhart has more than 20 years’ experience in evaluating and quantifying economic damages including claims arising from patent, copyright or trademark infringement, trade secret misappropriation, contract disputes, employment discrimination, and claims of expropriation by foreign governments.
-Her specialties include:
+Jennifer Vanderhart is an economist who provides a range of services, including litigation support services and economic consulting.
+Dr. Vanderhart has more than 25 years of experience evaluating and quantifying economic damages, including claims arising from patent, copyright, or trademark infringement, trade secret misappropriation, contract disputes, employment discrimination, and claims of expropriation by foreign governments.

-Her clients include companies in a wide range of industries and retail sectors, including toys, spirits, education, computer hardware and software, consumer goods, mining, tobacco, and financial services.
-A few examples of her work:
+Her clients are comprised of companies in various industries and retail sectors, including toys, spirits, education, mobile devices, streaming services, computer hardware and software, and consumer goods.
+Here are a few examples of her work:

 | Testifying in federal and state courts and domestic and international arbitration proceedings.